-Our English Curriculum is designed with chronology in mind, as the sequential development enables students to build knowledge of significant historical eras and the big issues impacting society at the time.
+Our English Curriculum is designed with chronology in mind, as the sequential development enables students to make memorable frameworks therefore increasing cultural capital by giving them a prior preconception of significant eras.
 This gives students an ability and confidence to decode new and unfamiliar texts and when studying a text allows students an understanding of the literary tradition that went before, leading students to make thoughtful predictions about writers’ intentions and impacts on audiences.

 In GCSE English Language, students work towards 100% terminal examinations.
 This is comprised of two papers: